Swamp Thing: The Saga of the Swamp Thing and Volume 2

 In 1982, DC Comics revived the Swamp Thing series, attempting to capitalize on the summer 1982 release of the Wes Craven film of the same name.
 A revival had been planned for 1978, but was a victim of the DC Implosion.
-The new series called, The Saga of the Swamp Thing, featured an adaptation of the Craven film in its first annual.
+The new series, called The Saga of the Swamp Thing, featured an adaptation of the Craven film in its first annual.
 Now written by Martin Pasko, the book loosely picked up after the Swamp Thing's guest appearances in Challengers of the Unknown #81-87, DC Comics Presents #8, and The Brave and the Bold #172, with the character wandering around the swamps of Louisiana seen as an urban legend and feared by locals.
 Pasko's main arc depicted the Swamp Thing roaming the globe, trying to stop a young girl (and the possible Anti-Christ) named Karen Clancy from destroying the world.

 When Pasko had to give up work on the title due to increasing television commitments, editor Len Wein assigned the title to British writer Alan Moore.
 When Karen Berger took over as editor, she gave Moore free rein to revamp the title and the character as he saw fit.
 Moore reconfigured the Swamp Thing's origin to make him a true monster, as opposed to a human transformed into a monster.
 In his first issue, he swept aside most of the supporting cast that Pasko had introduced in his year-and-a-half run as writer and brought the Sunderland Corporation to the forefront, as they hunted the Swamp Thing down and "killed" him in a hail of bullets.
 The subsequent investigation revealed that the Swamp Thing was not Alec Holland transformed into a plant, but actually a wholly plant-based entity created upon the death of Alec Holland, having somehow absorbed duplicates of Holland's consciousness and memories into himself.
 He is described as "a plant that thought it was Alec Holland, a plant that was trying its level best to be Alec Holland".
 This is explained as a result of the plant matter of the swamp absorbing Holland's bio-restorative formula, with the Swamp Thing's appearance being the plants' attempt to duplicate Holland's human form.
-This revelation resulted in the Swamp Thing suffering a temporary mental breakdown and identity crisis, but he eventually re-asserted himself in time to stop the latest scheme of the Floronic Man.
+This revelation resulted in the Swamp Thing suffering a temporary mental breakdown and identity crisis, but he re-asserted himself in time to stop the latest scheme of Floronic Man.